ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.0.7 (31 December 2018) =

+* New Feature: AudioObject schema type add to the schema type list #115
 * New Feature: Option to reset plugin's settings #104
 * New Feature: Fields to enter Aggregate Rating below schema type #95
 * New Feature: SEO Pressor plugin importer #93